-What is high functioning depression?
-Many people often confuse or misuse this term for persistent depressive disorder (PDD).
-Today, we’ll take a look at what high functioning depression really is, how it’s related to persistent depressive disorder, symptoms, causes, and treatment.
+What is high-functioning depression?
+Many confuse or misuse this term for persistent depressive disorder (PDD).
+Today, we’ll look at what high-functioning depression is, how it’s related to persistent depressive disorder, symptoms, causes, and treatment.

 Different Types of Depression, Different Symptoms

 It is possible for two people to have diagnosable depression but present with very different symptoms.
-With over 6 million Americans reporting at least one major depressive disorder in the past year, you can see why symptoms vary so greatly.
+With over 16 million Americans reporting at least one major depressive disorder yearly, you can see why symptoms vary greatly.

 The most common symptoms of depression include hopelessness, fatigue, aches and pains, and loss of interest in activities you once enjoyed.
 You may even feel like your speech and movements are in slow motion.

-There are different types of depression, including major depressive disorder, bipolar disorder, seasonal affective disorder, postpartum depression, and persistent depressive disorder.
+Different types of depression include major depressive disorder, bipolar disorder, seasonal affective disorder, postpartum depression, and persistent depressive disorder.

 What is Persistent Depressive Disorder (PDD)?